CSoellinger/image-sketchpad/docs/classes/ImageSketchpad.ImageSketchpad-1.md

 ▸ **redo**(): [`ImageSketchpad`](ImageSketchpad.ImageSketchpad-1.md)

-ReDo the last UnDone drawing on your sketch
+ReDo the last UnDone drawing on your sketch.

 #### Returns